KEYFUNC(OPCSDEFS) Optical Printer Control System KEYFUNC(OPCSDEFS)

 KEY(OPCS) - use keys to run motors

-JOG(OPCS) - jog motors interactivly
+JOG(OPCS) - jog motors interactively

 DEENERGIZE(OPCSDEFS) - define port/bit to deenergize motors